 Your dashboard is where you get to see the bigger picture and monitor trends over time.
 If your timeline is all about what's happening now, or what's happened recently, then the dashboard is where you go to access charts that plot your progress over weeks, months or years.
 This is where you learn most about your specific health trends, and the more data you gather, over a longer period of time, the more revealing the insights become.

 The leaderboard adds a social dimension to your health tracking.
-You can add fellow Health Mate app users to a leaderboard and bring a bit of friendly rivalry to striving for a healthier you.
+You can add fellow Health Mate app users to a leaderboard and bring a bit of friendly rivalry to your quest for a healthier you.
 The main competition here is all about who's the most active and it's surprising how motivating the prospect of beating a friend or family member can be.

 From your profile page you can easily set your goals for weight, steps, sleep and exercises such as running.
 You can also see which third-party apps you're connected with, along with the compatible apps you've got loaded on your phone that you may wish to sync with.
-Finally there's a full list of all the badges you've earned by hitting milestones like clocking up enough distance to cross Sicily, walk the Danube or hit 40,000 steps in a day.
+Finally there's a full list of all the badges you've earned by hitting milestones, like clocking up enough distance to cross Sicily, walk the Danube or hit 40,000 steps in a day.